 Canadian Standards Association

 CSA (Canadian Standards Association) is a non-profit organization established in Canada in 1919 that administers and coordinates the industrial standardization system in Canada.
 Based on the MRA (Mutual Recognition Agreement), cross-certification has been granted between the U.S. and Canada.
-Provincial laws in Canada stipulate that electrical appliances connected to a public power source (commercial power source) must conform to CSA Standards.
-To show that a product conforms to CSA Standards, the manufacturer or seller needs to obtain CSA-UL certification or CSA certification.
+Provincial laws in Canada stipulate that electrical appliances connected to a public power source (commercial power source) must comply with CSA Standards.
+To prove that a product meets CSA Standards, the manufacturer or seller needs to obtain CSA-UL certification or CSA certification.

 Federal Communications Commission